schmoellerIuri/FruitClassifier/README.md

 # Fruit Classifier
-Project with an objective of doing a linear classifier of fruits images
+Project of a fruits images linear classifier.

 These are the following classes and its ids:
 0 banana